-Our common stock currently trades on Nasdaq.
+Our common stock re-commenced trading on the Nasdaq in June 2021.
 We cannot provide any assurance that we will be able to continue to satisfy Nasdaq's continued listing requirements and standards to which we are subject.
 A delisting of our common stock could negatively affect the price and liquidity of our common stock and could impair our ability to raise capital in the future.
 In addition, we incur, and may incur additional, costs as a result of compliance with Nasdaq's rules and requirements.